 4195 Chino Hills Parkway, #373 , Chino Hills

-Special Angels Foundation provides grants of up to $1000 to families raising children with special needs so that they may purchase specialized equipment, underwrite additional therapies and more.
+Special Angels Foundation provides grants of up to $2500 for equipment and up to $1500 for therapy to families raising children with special needs so that they may purchase specialized equipment, underwrite additional therapies and more.
 Check the website for more info.

 Spectrum of Hope Foundation Advocacy Grant Program